Functional Frenuloplasty: How We Do It

 Case Study: Ann M describes her journey as a speech language pathologist watching patient testimonials to experiencing it all for herself.

-Case Series: Compilation video with highlights of case studies above showing the positive impact of functional frenuloplasty on sleep, breathing, and posture.
+Case Series: Compilation videos with highlights of case studies above showing the positive impact of functional frenuloplasty on sleep, breathing, and posture.

 The Patient Experience